qiskit-community/lindbladmpo/INSTALL.md

     make LIBRARY_DIR="..."  - here insert the path for the itensor library, for example "/cygdrive/c/Users/Goran/itensor3"

-In order to run a first test of the solver, type in the Linux terminal:
+In order to run a first test of the solver (with output to the console, and result files saved), type in the Linux terminal:

     cd ../bin/
     ./lindbladmpo